bhushan-mohanraj/lawrenceville-math/readme.md

 ### To Do

 - Use absolute imports (i.e. `from app import models`) rather than relative imports (i.e. `from .. import models`).
-- Create single import file for files and models (i.e. `from . import Form, StringField` or `from . import Model, Column, String`).
+- Create single import file for models (i.e. `from . import Model, Column, String`).
-- Add base `Form` class with CSRF and `model_form` method to convert SQLAlchemy models to WTForms forms.
+- Add base `Form` class with CSRF.
+- Add class-based CreateView, UpdateView, DeleteView, and CRUDView for DRY.

 ## Environment Setup